salesmendesandre/dataset-Evaluation-of-Lyrics-Extraction-from-Folk-Music-Sheets-Using-Vision-Language-Model/README.md

 Sheets Using Vision Language Models (VLMs)

-This repository contains the datasets employed in the work "Dataset Evaluation of Lyrics Extraction from Folk Music Sheets Using Vision Language Models (VLMs)"
+This repository contains the dataset employed in the work "Dataset Evaluation of Lyrics Extraction from Folk Music Sheets Using Vision Language Models (VLMs)"

-Please if you use these datasets cite their work.
+If you use this dataset in your research, please remember to cite the original source.